 The clinically applied option is designed to provide the necessary coursework and practical experience that is required to sit for the American College of Sports Medicine (ACSM) Clinical Exercise Physiology certification exam.
 Students will take advanced coursework in each of the traditional disciplines within the field and also focus on the required advanced physiology components as electives.
 Instead of a research thesis, students in the clinically applied track will complete 600 practical hours, which will be documented in a final, capstone project where they will reflect on their practical experience.
 Students in the clinically applied track will be qualified to consult on exercise-related research, public health and policy making, and other clinical and non-clinical services.
 Students will also be able to work in medical and allied health settings to manage cardiac and pulmonary risks, training, and rehabilitation.

 Applicants to the Master of Science in Kinesiology have commonly received undergraduate degrees in Kinesiology, Exercise Science, Sport Science, Human Movement, Applied Physiology, and Physical Education.
 Applicants from other academic backgrounds are also considered for admission, but note that the following coursework needs to be completed prior to commencing the program:

 *Anatomy and Physiology are often required as pre-requisites for this coursework.

 Review the undergraduate curriculum for the Sport and Exercise Science degree to see comparable coursework.

 Please visit the Seattle University Graduate Admissions webpage for more information about general requirements for graduate applications to Seattle University.
-The Kinesiology Department also has the following requirements for applications to the Master of Science in Movement Science:
+The Kinesiology Department also has the following requirements for applications to the Master of Science in Kinesiology:

-Please note that the priority application for those pursuing graduate assistantships is March 15.
+Please note that the application deadline is March 15th.